 Outdoor Voices, for example, has raised nearly $23 million, most recently through a $9 million convertible note (led by current chairman and former J.Crew chief executive Mickey Dexler), which is a debt round that is converted into equity at the next round of equity funding.
 Everlane, which partnered on pop-ups with Nordstom in September, has raised at least $18 million, according to reports.
 Bonobos raised $120 million before selling to Walmart in June for $310 million.

 Ari Bloom, an investor and chief executive of fashion-tech firm Avametric, posits that a lot of direct-to-consumer companies that found initial success attracted venture capital funding because investors thought brands could maintain those initial rates of growth.
 “That’s fundamentally wrong in many cases in e-commerce because [sales growth] is not a proportionate increase,” he says.
-“There is an assumption that prices of raw material and labour don’t go up [as you scale],” which is not always true.
-“Web businesses — it’s okay for them to be highly unprofitable.
-[They] have very different economics.
+“There is an assumption that prices of raw material and labour don’t go up [as you scale],” which is not always true. “[Traditional VC funded tech companies, like social media firms] — it’s okay for them to be highly unprofitable.
+They have very different economics.
 Inventory is a completely different game.”
 Retail brands measure success by profit margin, not by the number of users that visit their websites.

 However, that doesn’t mean eyeballs aren’t important.
 In order to eventually make a sale, brands must insert themselves into the cultural conversation so that the customer knows they exist in the first place.
 Today’s brands are not just competing with other labels, but also with social networks and streaming services — anything that engages users online — for attention.
 “Getting [consumers’] attention and keeping it are very different,” says Bloom, adding that the over-saturation of brands will lead to “inevitable” mergers and acquisitions.
 (In 2017, Boohoo’s acquisition of NastyGal’s intellectual property and Walmart’s acquisition of ModCloth and Bonobos represent the first wave of this.)